ration/blog/_posts/2021-03-20-experiments-with-gccemacs.md

 tags:   [emacs]
 ---

-As I'm an active user of [vterm](https://github.com/akermu/emacs-libvterm), I've compile my own version of Emacs for a while to the the required submodules support.
+As an active user of [vterm](https://github.com/akermu/emacs-libvterm), I've compiled my own version of Emacs for a while to have the required submodules support.
 That said, I've also been on the bleeding edge native compiled [GccEmacs](https://www.google.com/search?channel=fs&client=ubuntu&q=emacs+nativecomp) branch of Emacs just to see it's performance promises.
 While not 100% functional compared to its more stable counterparts, it still has been an worthwhile experiment.
 It promises natively compiled elisp, which in turn should result in faster Emacs.
 Once it reaches